MohamedAhmedCS/MohamedAhmedCS/README.md

-- 👋 Hi, I’m Mohamed Ahmed
-- 👀 I’m interested in Web develpment, Machine learning, Automation and Digital storage
-- 🌱 I’m currently learning more about Operating systems, advanced database systems and Software Testing & QA
-- 💞️ I’m looking to collaborate on fun projects
-- 📫 You can reach me via Linkedin https://www.linkedin.com/in/mohamed-ahmed2/
-- 😄 Pronouns: He, Him, His
-- ⚡ Fun fact: My first programming languages were C++ and Assembly language.
+Hi, I’m Mohamed Ahmed, a recent graduate from Sacramento State University with a degree in Computer Science.
+I am passionate about all things related to software engineering, including web development, machine learning, automation, and digital storage systems.
+Currently, I’m focused on expanding my expertise in machine learning and exploring innovative approaches to automation.
+I’m always eager to collaborate on engaging projects that push the boundaries of creativity and technology.
 <!---
 MohamedAhmedCS/MohamedAhmedCS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.